JoseBarbero/CamPype/README.md

 ## How to update Wombat (Linux)

+We recommend to update Wombat when newer versions are launched:

 1. Make sure you are not in Wombat conda environment
     ```bash
     $ conda deactivate